Nakia Sanford: Playoffs

+College

 WNBA career

 Sanford was not drafted.
 She was signed by the Washington Mystics before the 2003 WNBA season.
 During her first three-season, she saw limited action.
 It was not until the 2006 WNBA season that Sanford began to show progress as a player.
 She set career highs for all her stats in 2006, including rebounds per game (6.0) and field goal percentage (52%).
 In 2007, she set new career highs averaging 7 rebounds and 11 points per game.
 She saw decreased playing time during the 2008 WNBA season, however.